techservicesillinois/aws-enterprise-vpc/README.md

 To create your new VPC in a different region, simply edit the `region` variable value in e.g. `other-vpc/terraform.tfvars`.

-* This does _not_ require modifying the hardcoded region names in `other-vpc/backend.tf` (or the prerequisite steps of this document); those singleton items are independent of which region the VPC itself is deployed into.
+* Do _not_ modify the hardcoded region names in `other-vpc/backend.tf`; this is the region of the S3 bucket for Terraform state, which does not depend on the region(s) of your VPCs.

 * You _may_ need to add more per-region singleton resources in `global/main.tf` (following the established pattern)